saltzer/habr_bot/README.md

 # HabrBot

 ## About
-Bot for parsing articles from habr.com
+Bot for parsing articles from habr.com and send commands to virtual machine

 ## Commands
 ### `/start` - start a Bot